jesseburstrom/client_system/README.md

 The backend com.
 Unity To NodeJS is also good if say transmit images of play or so...

+Merged to strict ES6 first then magically everything worked out like before Typescript!

 I am happy but new things on horizon to tackle!

 -----------------------------------------------------------------------------------------------------------------------------------